-After classes, we visited various initiatives (by mostly NGOs) as a part of the process of learning by doing.
-Among them were the initiatives with street children by APSA (Association for the Promotion of Social Action), the Community based Approach to Tackle Alcoholism (CHATA), an initiative of the Community Health Cell, and World Vision initiatives to educated youth and children in slums.
-We had also the chance to meet some nuns from different orders who were working with women in slums.
+After classes, we visited various initiatives (by mostly NGOs) as a part of our learning by doing.
+Among them were the miniatives with street children by APSA (Association for the Promotion of Social Action), the Community based approach to tackle alcoholism (CHATA), an initiative of the Community Health Tell, and slum schools initiatives and Life skills education of slum youth by collaboration with World Vision, a group working on education in these slums.
+We had also the chance to meet some of the Religious Nuns working with women's empowerment in slum areas.